 Of the two groups (the extreme right-wing advocates and the “I stump for Trump” Narcopaths), both present a credible threat of harm to minority groups, people who do not agree with their political or social agendas, liberals (ranging from mild to wild), and any person who is either LGBT or has three-strand (rather than two-strand DNA) genetics.

 But whether or not the harm Cluster B people supporting either group does will be legally addressed by the Supreme Court in the coming years remains to be seen.
-Right now, hate speech definitions allow many people making menacing or threatening comments intended to frighten and harm or bully other people are being protected in great part by people who take freedom of speech to the letter — rather than spirit — of the law.
+Right now, hate speech definitions allow many people to make menacing or threatening comments intended to frighten and harm or bully other people and be protected in great part by people who take freedom of speech to the letter — rather than spirit — of the law.

 As Domestic Violence and Domestic Abuse victims and advocates start breaking the silence more and more about how abuse or things like threatening or menacing hate speech has a direct impact on human health and quality of life, laws related to proving credible threats are likely to change.
 People who act like “Emotional Terrorists” are just that — socially deviant thinkers who are extremely dangerous.